payprop/business-gocardless/README.md

 payment service, it implements most of the functionality currently found in the service's API documentation: https://developer.gocardless.com

-Current missing functionality is partner account handling and webhooks, but all resource manipulation (Bill, Merchant, Payout etc) is handled along with the checking/generation of signature, nonce, param normalisation, and other such lower level interface with the API.
+Current missing functionality is partner account handling, but all resource manipulation (Bill, Merchant, Payout etc) is handled along with webhooks and the checking/generation of signature, nonce, param normalisation, and other such lower level interface with the API.